Ernest Bennett (politician): Marriage and children

 Bennett married Marguerite Kleinwort, eldest daughter (of five) of Herman Greverus Kleinwort, and granddaughter of Alexander Friedrich Kleinwort, who founded the eponymous bank.
 The marriage took place in October 1915 and linked Bennett to Kleinwort's German cousins, as well as to the relatives of his new German mother-in-law (née Marguerite Gunther).
 Bennett was comparatively old (within two months of his fiftieth birthday) for a first marriage, and his wife, though fifteen years younger, was also not in her first youth.
 Nevertheless, the couple produced three healthy children, Francis (1916–2005), Frederic (1918–2002), and Marguerite (1922–2012).
-Both Francis and Frederic served in the British Army in the Second World War, reaching the rank of captain (Royal Artillery) and major (Royal Artillery) respectively.
+Both Francis and Frederic served in the British Army's Royal Artillery in the Second World War, reaching the rank of captain and major respectively.
 Francis Bennett subsequently engaged in local politics in London, obtained a CBE in 1963, and was deputy chairman of the Greater London Council in 1975-6.
 Frederic Bennett also entered politics, and was a Conservative Member of Parliament from 1951 until his retirement in 1987.
 He was knighted in 1964.

 Sir Ernest Bennett died in February 1947 aged 81, less than two weeks before the marriage of his eldest son to the Hon.
 Ruth Gordon Catto, daughter of Thomas Sivewright Catto, Governor of the Bank of England.
-He is buried in Oxford.
+He is buried in Wolvercote Cemetery, Oxford.